 You and your child will have to work together to process all the important documentation in order to qualify for federal aid, and the detail-oriented specifications are bound to cause hiccups along the way.

-The FAFSA process changes frequently, and this year is no different, as COVID-19 has changed the ways in which financial aid is determined.
+The FAFSA process changes frequently, and this year is no different.

 Common threads are carried over from year to year, however, and parents from the Paying For College 101 Facebook group who’ve already gone through the process shared with us the tips that parents going forward can still find useful.